Lower Elementary: Grades 1-3, Ages 6-9

 Upper Elementary: Grades 4-6, Ages 9-12

-Our classrooms are communities where children learn the skills of cooperation and negotiation as they work together.
+Our classrooms are communities where children learn the skills of cooperation and negotiation as they work together in a multicultural environment.

 At the elementary level, children progress to a new developmental plane and enter a rich world of learning.
 Elementary students grow into independent learners.
 With the guidance of the teachers, they structure their time and set their own learning goals.